1995 US Open – Men's singles

-Pete Sampras defeated the defending champion Andre Agassi in the final, 6–4, 6–3, 4–6, 7–5 to win the men's singles tennis title at the 1995 US Open.
+Pete Sampras defeated defending champion Andre Agassi in the final, 6–4, 6–3, 4–6, 7–5 to win the men's singles tennis title at the 1995 US Open.
+It was his third US Open title and seventh major title overall.

+Agassi later named his defeat in the final as a contributing factor to his mental struggles and performance slump over the next two years.

 Seeds

 The seeded players are listed below.
 Pete Sampras is the champion; others show the round in which they were eliminated.